hoangminh281/next-era/README.md

           {
             label: "", // Optional, number will be shown as default.
 Ex: #1
             assert: {
               method: "deepStrictEqual", // The strategy of comparison, set for specific case.
-Default: strictEqual },
+            },
             input: [1, 7], // Input params of function, will be spread as function's param
             expected: [1, 2, 3, 4, 5, 6, 7], // Expected output of function